LuminescentBulb/LuminescentBulb.github.io/ecodata/tutorials/windows.md

 ```

 ### CLI Tutorial
-If you have time and want to learn more about the command line, check out EECS 280's CLI tutorial [CLI Tutorial](https://eecs280staff.github.io/tutorials/cli.html).
+If you have time and want to learn more about the command line, check out EECS 280's [CLI Tutorial](https://eecs280staff.github.io/tutorials/cli.html).
-We will only need relatively simple commands like `ls`, `cd` in general, and more specific commands will be taught within projects.
+We will only need relatively simple commands like `ls`, `cd`, `mkdir` in general, and more specific commands will be taught within projects.

 ## VSCode Setup
 Personally, I recommend VSCode since almost everyone in EECS uses it and it runs on both macOS, Windows, and Linux. psst: Do NOT confuse with Visual Studio.